 Tax Attorney Job Description, Courses & Certification Requirements

 Tax attorneys are specialists in federal, state, and municipal rules and policies pertaining to tax liability and the process of taxation as it relates to estate transfers, material and intellectual property acquisitions, income from all sources, and business transactions of all kinds.
-Most tax attorneys are retained in a consultative capacity, although many are involved in litigation, representing clients if ever a dispute arises that cannot be resolved outside of the courtroom.
-Tax attorneys most often work for law firms that offer tax services, and are hired on retainer to represent clients, which may include business and corporate entities, non-profits and other non-governmental organizations, as well as individuals.
+Most tax relief attorneys are retained in a consultative capacity, although many are involved in litigation, representing clients if ever a dispute arises that cannot be resolved outside of the courtroom.
+Tax attorneys most often work for law firms that offer various tax services, and are hired on retainer to represent clients, which may include business and corporate entities, non-profits and other non-governmental organizations, as well as individuals.

 Tax attorneys are highly sought after for their expert understanding of the intricacies of tax law and are often called upon to help clients better understand the laws that govern taxation and what’s required of them to remain in compliance.
 They are also retained to manage personal wealth issues with regard to the tax obligation associated with the transfer of inheritance or an estate.
 They act as advisors for clients interested in setting up or amending trusts and wills, and also oversee the eventual distribution of financial and material assets among beneficiaries.
 They may also appear at audit hearings to negotiate on behalf of their clients for the reduction or elimination of tax obligations and related fines, and for the nullification of liens.

-Although a number of entities are responsible for creating and enforcing tax law, including municipal and state governments, many tax attorneys specialize in Internal Revenue Service (IRS)-related issues.
+Although a number of entities are responsible for creating and enforcing tax law, including municipal, federal, and state governments, many tax relief attorneys specialize in Internal Revenue Service (IRS)-related issues.
 In this capacity, they may represent clients during an IRS audit, organize and oversee the structuring of IRS settlements, and work alongside other tax professionals like CPAs to organize and prepare tax documents.
 Tax attorneys will also represent clients in IRS hearings and administrative appeals and in U.S. Tax Court, as well as in the Court of Appeals and even the U.S. Supreme Court if necessary.

 The Relationship between Tax Attorneys and CPAs

-For many clients dealing with tax issues – particularly with the IRS – the assistance of both a certified public accountant and a tax attorney may be preferred.
+For many clients dealing with various tax issues – particularly with the IRS – the assistance of both a certified public accountant and a tax attorney may be preferred.
 It is therefore not uncommon to find law firms that employ both tax attorneys and CPAs.
 Like CPAs, tax attorneys must be well versed in tax law, accounting, and finance; however, CPAs have a unique level of expertise in auditing, accounting, and the preparation of tax documents.
 While CPAs often work with clients in matters pertaining to finance and taxation, tax attorneys are professionally licensed to provide legal advice, to practice law, and to represent clients during litigation.

 Although CPAs and other tax professionals who are not licensed to practice law can register with the IRS as Enrolled Agents (EAs) so as to represent clients in Tax Court, the Statement of Principles, released by the National Conference of Lawyers and CPAs, states that CPAs should always advise their clients to consult an attorney should they receive a notice of deficiency.
 This is because, many times, the matter may be heard in the district court of the Claims Court rather than in Tax Court.
-If a CPA learns that a client is under investigation for criminal violations regarding tax laws, the CPA must advise the client to consult an attorney so the client can be advised of his or her legal and constitutional rights.
+If a CPA learns that a client is under investigation for criminal violations regarding tax laws, the CPA must advise the client to consult a tax relief attorney so the client can be advised of his or her legal and constitutional rights.

 Attorney-client privilege assures clients that anything they disclose to their tax attorney is deemed confidential, while communication with a CPA is not protected by the same legal concept, and is not inherently confidential.